 travel in an organized tour with a local guide in a tourist vehicle.

-Do you have any interesting or fun facts about Tibet that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Tibet?
+Share them in the comments below!